 Police say car in fatal crash was not partially self-driving

-Officer Adam Lobsinger said Wednesday detectives removed a data storage device from the Tesla that will be analyzed to help determine the actions that led to the collision.
+Officer Adam Lobsinger said Wednesday detectives removed a data storage device from the Tesla that will be analyzed to help determine the actions that led up to the collision.

 He says investigators are also working with Tesla to obtain further evidence.

-Police say the woman was speeding Sunday and ran a red light in the Tesla, which she had rented through a peer-to-peer car rental service.
+Police say the woman was speeding Sunday night and ran a red light in the Tesla, which she had rented through a peer-to-peer car rental service.

 Police say drugs and alcohol did not appear to be a factor.